University of New Haven Admission Requirements

 This score makes it less competitive for SAT test scores.
 You need to put average efforts to score 1180 on the SAT.

-If your score is lower than 1090, you may appear again to improve your score to have a better chance of admission at UNH.
+If your score is below 1090, you must retake the SAT to improve your chances of admission to UNH.
 It is not strange to appear multiple times for the SAT to improve scores.
 Colleges don’t mind if you have appeared multiple times, but not more than 5 times.

 It means that if you have scored less than 1090 then you are below most of the admitted students at UNH and your chances of admission are very few.
 But if you have scored 1270 or more, your chances of admission are higher.
 25th percentile means that only 25% of the admitted students have fewer scores than this score.
 75th percentile marks the score of the upper 25% of the students.
 View list of all colleges with average SAT score of 1200